 If you’re looking to purchase breads and pastries that taste absolutely amazing and are different from what you can find elsewhere, you’ve come to the right place!
 The baked goods on my menu are made to order with high quality ingredients including local pasture-raised eggs, local and organic dairy products, and organic, fair trade sugars.
 You’ll have peace of mind from knowing that everyone will love whatever you buy, and you’ll feel great about supporting a local small business.

 I’m also passionate about helping people become better bakers themselves.
 I’ve baked a lot.
 I make everything in a home kitchen with one regular oven and without a lot of specialized equipment.
 I understand a lot of the science of baking, but even more importantly, I know how to solve problems and figure out how to make things work.
 I used to joke with my tellers at the bank that I could help them find their mistakes because I’d made them all myself.
 The same is true of baking.
 I can help you build your baking confidence.
-If you’d like to learn more, check out my free online baking community, the Community Kitchen at To Di For Bakery, as well as my Holiday Baking Coaching program.
+If you’d like to learn more, check out my free online baking community, the Community Kitchen at To Di For Bakery.